314a/rr-rstudio-git/README.md

 There are three ways to create version control for a RStudio project.

-a) **Create a new project and create a local git repository:** Select _File > New Project.._, create a project from a _New Directory_ and check the option _Create a git repository_.
+a) **Create a new project and create a local Git repository:** Select _File > New Project.._, create a project from a _New Directory_ and check the option _Create a git repository_.
 In order to push to a remote repository later on you add that remote repository by using the Git shell.
 If you already know which online repository you want to use for your projects, option c) is more convenient.

-b) **Create a new project from a folder under version control:** In this case you only need to create new RStudio project for that directory and version control is automatically enabled.
+b) **Create a new project from a folder under version control:** In this case you only need to create a new RStudio project for that directory and version control is automatically enabled.
 Go to _File > New Project_, select create a new project from an _Existing Directory_ and create the project.

 c) **Create a new project based on a remote Git repository:** Select _File > New Project.._ and from the opening menu select to create a new project from _Version Control_, Choose Git, then provide the repository url (use the https link of the url if you want to avoid all the ssh trouble) from the the repository you want to clone and create the project.

 In this tutorial we **create a project based on a remote GitHub repository** (c).
-Hence we first create a new repository on github and create our github project from that repository.
+Hence we first create a new repository on GitHub and create our GitHub project from that repository.

 **1. Create a new GitHub repository:** Login to your GitHub account and [create a new GitHub repository](https://github.com/new).
-Give your new repository a short and memmorable name e.g. `rstudio-git-test`, check the option to initialize this repository with a README and create the repository (see Figure 3).
+Give your new repository a short and memorable name e.g. `rstudio-git-test`, check the option to initialize this repository with a README and create the repository (see Figure 3).

 ![**Figure 3:** GitHub: Create a new repository](figures/GitHub-create-repo.png)

-**2. Copy the repository HTTPS url:** To create a new Git based project in RStudio we need the repository url.
+**2. Copy the repository HTTPS url:** To create a new Git based project in RStudio, we need the repository url.
 You find the repository HTTPS url on the just created GitHub project page.
 There press the button _Clone or download_ and copy the HTTPS link of the project (see Figure 4).
 The link will be something like `https://github.com/yourusername/rstudio-git-test.git`.

 ![**Figure 4:** GitHub: Copy repository HTTPS link](figures/GitHub-copy-repo-https.png)